Sanborn Fire Insurance Maps: Jekyl Island

 The 1930 Survey Map

-As noted, I’ve been unable to find the original, scanned images of the 1930 Sanborn Fire Insurance Map set for Brunswick, Georgia, but in comparing the ‘cleaned-up’ version that someone else developed with the 1920 version I did find they are both consistent — aside from being depicted ‘aligned ‘east up’ instead of ‘north’ as all of Sanborns maps were — and it is a relatively complete accounting of the club-owned structures and club member cottages in the Historic District proper.
+I’ve been able to find reference to the 1930 Sanborn Fire Insurance Map set for Brunswick, Georgia, as being available in “B&W Microfilm Only” instead of a scanned color-image set that would have included a sheet on Jekyll Island.
+However, in comparing a ‘cleaned-up version that was the basis for landscape architect Clermont Huger Lee’s Historic District restoration project in the 1960’s and more specifically, a landscape plan, I found it to be generally consistent, aside from being depicted ‘aligned ‘east up’ instead of ‘north’ as all of Sanborn’s maps were, and it is a relatively complete accounting of the club-owned structures and club member cottages in the Historic District proper.

 Return to Index